Thor110/ChromeExtensions/README.md

 # Chrome Extensions
-A repository to store any chrome extensions I create.
+A repository to store any browser extensions I create.

-These also work on Microsoft Edge.
+These are tested and work on the following browsers.

+Google Chrome

+Microsoft Edge

 # Disable Twitch Homepage Video Autoplay
 Disables the Twitch Homepage Video from autoplaying.